Great spotted cuckoo

 the Aude river plain

-We start today with waders, terns and reed-based passerines resting on migration, then move on to the Vendres lagoon for opportunities to see Purple gallinule, Cattle egret, Purple and Squacco heron, Glossy ibis, Red-crested pochard, Osprey, Whiskered and Black tern and Fan-tailed warbler may all be seen.
+We start today with waders, terns and reed-based passerines resting on migration, then move on to the Pissevaches lagoon for opportunities to see Flamingo, Cattle egret, Purple heron, Black-winged stilt, Red-crested pochard, Slender-billed gull, Little gull and various terns may all be seen.

-On the banks of the River Aude, and in the surrounding meadows and vineyards we should find Hoopoe, Lesser kestrel, European bee-eater, Woodchat shrike, Ortolan bunting and hopefully Roller if they are back.
+On the banks of the River Aude, and in the surrounding meadows and vineyards we should find Hoopoe, Bee-eater, Woodchat shrike and hopefully Roller if they are back.

 A little bit further inland, flood plain and steppe habitat can provide sightings of Little bustard, Great spotted cuckoo, Woodchat shrike and possibly the very rare Lesser grey shrike.